egorermilov/Udacity-draft/README.md

 ### Description

-In this project, I classified images from the CIFAR-10 dataset.
-The dataset consists of airplanes, dogs, cats, and other objects.
+In this project, I classified emotions on the facial photos from the Kaggle dataset.
+The dataset consists of 7 types of emotions.
 The dataset has been preprocessed, then a convolutional neural network has been trained on all the samples.
 I normalized the images, one-hot encoded the labels, built convolutional layers, max pool layers, and fully connected layers.
-At the end, you'll see their predictions on the sample images.

 ### Install